2. Research

 Research can make or break the success of a project.
 What kind of research are we talking about here, you may ask?

-Your ideal customers and your best current customer are also areas to explore to get a better understanding of their needs and problems.
-Creating a user persona helps in the design stage when we design for a single person rather than dozens of different people.
+A user persona is a fictitious character used for us to try and understand your customers and clients better.
 Many personas can go too far and even spell out their dog's name.
-This isn't of use and it's far too verbose to be helpful in the design process.
-We don't believe in long personas, but short ones that can fit on a sheet of A4.
+This isn't of use, and it's far too verbose to be helpful in the design process.
+We don't believe in long personas but short ones that can fit on a sheet of A4.
+The secret to small business success is understanding your customers, and a persona goes a long way to achieving that.

 Competition